JJMats/programming_a_real_self_driving_car/README.md

 #### DBW Node

-The DBW node (*/twist_controller/dbw_node.py*) is responsible for providing new proposed linear and angular velocities to allow the vehicle to maintain the path planned by the Waypoint Updater node.
-It consists of PID controller functions for throttle control (*twist_controller.py, pid.py*) and a smoothing braking function, a yaw-controller (*yaw_controller.py*) to adjust heading direction, and a low-pass filter to reduce sensor noise (*lowpass.py*).
+The DBW node (*/dbw_node.py*) is responsible for providing new proposed linear and angular velocities to allow the vehicle to maintain the path planned by the Waypoint Updater node.
+It consists of PID controller functions for throttle control (*twist_controller.py, pid.py*), a brake torque calculation, a yaw-controller (*yaw_controller.py*) to adjust heading direction, and a low-pass filter to reduce sensor noise (*lowpass.py*).

+The braking function implemented calculates the distance

 <img src="imgs/pid_test.png" width="600" alt="PID Test Waypoint Following">

 #### Waypoint Follower

-The Waypoint Follower node (*/waypoint_follower/waypoint_follower.py*) is Autoware code that is responsible for outputting the control commands to the vehicle that have been provided by the DBW node.
+The Waypoint Follower node (*/waypoint_follower.py*) is Autoware open-source code that is responsible for outputting the control commands to the vehicle that have been provided by the DBW node.

 <br />